cunger/escape-velocity/content/about.md

 I spend my day designing, developing, and maintaining space traffic coordination software for satellite operators.
 Mostly backend in Java, but often enough working across components and the whole stack, including TypeScript and Python.

 Early on I became technical lead in a project for ESA's Space Debris Office.
-I think I was picked because I was the only free Java developer around.
+Probably because I was the only free senior developer around.
 But I proved good enough to now be one of our product owners, responsible for technical planning and delivering what we promise.

-Pretty often, working among space engineers and science fiction fans puts a smile on my face.
+And I work among space engineers!
+This is pretty awesome.

 ### Engineering Consultant @ ALTEN (03/2022 - 10/2022)